Genoplesium arrectum

-Genoplesium arrectum, commonly known as the erect midge orchid and as Corunastylis arrecta in Australia, is a small terrestrial orchid endemic to south-eastern Australia.
+Genoplesium arrectum, commonly known as erect midge orchid and as Corunastylis arrecta in Australia, is a small terrestrial orchid endemic to south-eastern Australia.
 It has a single thin leaf fused to the flowering stem and up to twenty small, dark purple flowers.
 It grows in a montane and subalpine grassland and forest in Victoria and the Australian Capital Territory.

 Description

 Genoplesium arrectum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single thin leaf 100-180 mm long and fused to the flowering stem with the free part 10-15 mm long.
 Between three and twenty dark purple flowers are crowded along a flowering stem 20-35 mm tall and taller than the leaf.
 The flowers are about 6 mm long, 3 mm wide and are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is a broad egg shape, about 4 mm long and 2.5 mm wide with hairless edges and dark coloured bands.
 The lateral sepals are linear to lance-shaped, about 5 mm long, 1 mm wide, stiffly erect and more or less parallel to each other.
 The petals are a narrow egg shape, about 3.5 mm long and 1 mm wide with dark coloured bands and hairless edges.
 The labellum is elliptic to broadly egg-shaped, about 3 mm long, 2 mm wide, thick and fleshy with coarse hairs on its edges.
-There is an narrow egg-shaped callus in the centre of the labellum and extending three-quarters of the way to its tip.
+There is a narrow egg-shaped callus in the centre of the labellum and extending three-quarters of the way to its tip.
 Flowering occurs in December and January.